mihailspirkoski/Diploma-Thesis---FitZone/README.md

 # Diploma-Thesis---FitZone
-Bachelor's Degree Project - Fitness Application using Java Spring Boot as backend, ReactJS as frontend technology and a PostgreSQL database
+Bachelor's Degree Project - Fitness Application using Java Spring Boot as backend, ReactJS as frontend technology and a PostgreSQL database, with Thymeleaf and Bootstrap being used in the Admin application

 **__Description__**